-engageny ← Show image 1A-7: Say: Tipi.
+- ←Show image 1A-7: Say: Tipi.
 [Point to the tipi.]
 Some lived in tipis.
 Let's say that together-say the word "tipi" with me. - ←Show image 1A-8: Say: Wetu.
 [Point to the wetu].

 Some lived in wetus (WEE-toos).
-Let's say that together -say the word "wetu" with me. - ← Show image 1A-9: Say: Hogan.
+Let's say that together -say the word "wetu" with me. - ←Show image 1A-9: Say: Hogan.
 [Point to the hogan].

 Some lived in hogans.
-Let's say that together-say the word "hogan" with me. - ← Show image 1A-10: Say: Pueblo.
+Let's say that together-say the word "hogan" with me. - ←Show image 1A-10: Say: Pueblo.
 [Point to the pueblo.]
 Some lived in pueblos.
-Let's say that together-say the word "pueblo" with me. ←Show image 1A-11: Say: Longhouses.
+Let's say that together-say the word "pueblo" with me. - ←Show image 1A-11: Say: Longhouses.
 [Point to the longhouse.]
 And others lived in longhouses.
 Let's say that together-say the word "longhouse" with me.
 Native Americans of long ago learned about the plants and animals around them.
 They had to rely on their knowledge of nature-of the earth, the plants, and the animals that surrounded them.
-And everywhere they roamed, or wandered, these Native Americans found ways to borrow, or use, from the earth all that they needed to live. or wandered To borrow means to take or use something for a while and then return it.

-←Show image 1A-12: Say: Vegetables and fruits.
+And everywhere they roamed, for wandered, these Native Americans found ways to borrow, or use, from the earth all that they needed to live. ←Show image 1A-12: Say: Vegetables and fruits.
 [Point to the vegetables and fruit.]
 Some Native Americans grew their own vegetables and fruit.

-← Show image 1A-13: Say: Buffalo.
+- ←Show image 1A-13: Say: Buffalo.
 [Point to the buffalo.]
-Others hunted buffalo.

-←Show image 1A-14: Say: Woodland animals.
+Others hunted buffalo. - ←Show image 1A-14: Say: Woodland animals.
 [Point to the animals.]
 Some Native Americans hunted woodland animals.

-← Show image 1A-15: Say: Fish.
+←Show image 1A-15: Say: Fish.
 [Point to the fish.]
 Others caught fish from rivers, lakes, and oceans.

+←Show image 1A-16: Say: Native American fire.
+[Point to the fire.]
 Some Native Americans cooked their food over an open fire.

-← Show image 1A-17: Say: Hopi oven.
+So, what were the different ways the Native Americans of long ago got their food? ←Show image 1A-17: Say: Hopi oven.
 [Point to the oven.]
 Others baked food in specially made ovens.
-The Native Americans also needed water.
+[Pause for responses] The Native Americans also needed water.
 But there were no sinks with running water inside their homes.
 So, where do you think the Native Americans found water long ago?
 Native Americans collected rainwater.
 They also got their water from lakes, rivers, and streams.
 Where did Native Americans get their water?
 Native Americans of long ago did not have cars or trucks.
 There were no buses, or trains, or planes.
-So do you remember how they got around, or moved from one place to another? ←Show image 1A-18: Say: Iroquois Trail.
-[Point to the Iroquois Trail.]
+So do you remember how they got around, or moved from one place to another?
+[Pause for responses]

 Long ago, Native Americans traveled by foot.
 There were no paved roads like the ones we drive on today.
 Native American paths were made by the pounding of their own footsteps and the hooves of animal herds.
-How did Native Americans make paths? ←Show image 1A-19: Say: Sioux on horseback with travois.
-A travois is a wooden frame pulled by an animal to move something.
-[Point to the Sioux on horseback.]
-After Native Americans were here for many years, they started riding horses.
-After that, some traveled on horseback.
-Some people rode horses to get from place to place. ←Show image 1A-20: Say: Native American canoe.
-[Point to the canoe.
-A canoe is a kind of boat.]
-And others traveled in canoes.
-018 American Institutes for Descerab [Pause for responses] [Pause for responses]
+How did Native Americans make paths?
 Here the word foot is being used to describe the part of your body that is at the end of your leg.
 Another type of foot is measurement.
 Twelve inches is also called a foot.
 [You might want to demonstrate this with a twelve-inch ruler.]